 Our resurvey after 10 years of monitoring showed slight changes in species cover, but with remarkable patterns in winners and losers.
 In accordance with the warming trend, we found a reduction in the cover of species associated with colder and snowy conditions, like Armeria cantabrica, Salix breviserrata and Poa alpina, similarly to the results found in other regions (Schöb et al. 2009; Jiménez-Alfaro et al. 2014a).
 According to the description of local vegetation (Jiménez-Alfaro et al. 2014c), the winners were not especially associated with warmer conditions, but they are high-mountain specialists linked to snow-free microsites with winter freezing temperatures (i.e., fellfields).
 In addition to these species, the set of new species recorded in the resurvey were in most cases opportunists with preferences for fellfield rather than snowbed habitats, agreeing with the trends of increasing generalist species in temperate European mountains (Steinbauer et al. 2018).
 These results partially support the hypothesis of a thermophilization of community composition correlating with a warming climate, suggesting complex microclimatic effects beyond a mere increase of warm-demanding species.
-Moreover, the majority of dominant species recorded in the 78 plots are linked to relatively warm and freezing conditions (e.g. Thymus praecox, Anthyllis vulneraria, Koeleria valesiana) confirming the local rarity of snowbed vegetation types reported by local vegetation maps.
+Moreover, the majority of dominant species recorded in the 78 plots are linked to relatively warm and freezing conditions (e.g. Thymus praecox, Anthyllis vulneraria, Koeleria vallesiana) confirming the local rarity of snowbed vegetation types reported by local vegetation maps.
 We also note that many of the recorded species are widely distributed in the study area and have no preference for specific microclimatic conditions, suggesting high tolerance to microclimatic heterogeneity.
 This may be explained by the adaptation of the local species pool to the wide spectrum of local conditions, especially considering the relatively low area of the local alpine system.
 The Holocene adaptation of these species to local microclimatic variation may have resulted in a local homogenization of plant communities, which is one of the expected and already observed effects of climate change on biodiversity (Matteodo et al. 2016, Verma et al. 2023).
-The simplification of relict communities was defined by Braun-Blanquet (1932) as a fragmentary effect that results in nested communities with respect with the original pool and has been also identified in mountain mire communities (Jiménez-Alfaro et al. 2012).
+The simplification of relict communities was defined by Braun-Blanquet (1932) as a fragmentary effect that results in nested communities with respect to the original pool and has been also identified in mountain mire communities (Jiménez-Alfaro et al. 2012).
 According to this view, the loss of micro-sites with snow and topographic protection will reduce the cover of plant specialists, leading to a general homogenization of alpine communities (Britton et al. 2009), a process that could have started during the Holocene, and eventually incremented during the Anthropocene.